zhangwt19/lab-wiki/Install R and r-packages (including Seurat)) in conda environment.md

   ### 1.Conda
   Conda is a tool to manage environments and packages.

-   If you haven't used conda before or `conda` command doesn't work in your HPC, add the code below into you .bashrc file at the root of your DartFS home.
+   If you haven't used conda before or `conda` command doesn't work in your HPC, add the code below into your .bashrc file at the root of your DartFS home.

    ```
   source /optnfs/common/miniconda3/etc/profile.d/conda.sh